 Please consider the Town of Esopus Library as a part of your charitable giving strategies.

 Scheduled Board and Committee Meetings*

 Board of Trustees Meeting: Wednesday, March 22nd at 6:00.
 Katie Zahedi, President; Research and Development Committee: 2nd Thursday at 5:30, Carol Benson, Chair; Finance and Buildings & Grounds Combined Committees: Thursday, March 9th at 4:00, Marion Zimmer, Chair; Governance & Personnel Committee: 2nd Tuesdays at 4:00, Marion Zimmer, Chair.
 Trustee Training Committee: First Friday, 3:00 3:00, Marcia McManigal, Chair. *All meetings are at the Library, unless otherwise noted.

 Check the catalog for books, movies and more!

 See what’s happening at the Library

 Download free audio and ebooks

-Meets the first Thursday of each month at 7pm
+Group meets to discuss books on the first Thursday of each month at 7 PM

 Find out just how much your free library card can save you!